The Voice of the Anti-Imperialist Movement from

 MIM(Prisons) adds: We’ve published a paper by the Dawnland Group discussing the organizations that were behind the now defunct magazine Kites.
 As summarized in that essay, these organizations reject the labor aristocracy thesis and the importance of national liberation struggles (see What is MIM(Prisons)? for more on our positions).

 In addition, this month we are publishing on our website the final version of our paper, “Why the International Communist Movement (ICM) Must Break with the Legacy of the Revolutionary Internationalist Movement (RIM).”
-This paper is a critique of the RCP-U$A and the RIM that it helped lead that put First Worldist and revisionist ideology at the forefront of the ICM.
+This paper is a critique of the RCP-U$A, and the RIM that it helped lead, on the grounds that they put First Worldist and revisionist ideology at the forefront of the ICM.
 This paper was inspired in part by the work of the OCR and the ideas and papers (by Bob Avakian) that they promote.
 Part 2 of this review by ROA addresses the section of Kites #8 on the RCP-U$A.]

 “The CP, The Sixties, The RCP and the Crying need for a Communist Vanguard Party Today: Summing up a century of communist leadership organization, strategy and practice in the United States so that we can rise to the challenges before us”